 Colin Hogg first made his name as a newspaper journalist (The Southland Times, The NZ Herald, The Auckland Star), where he often wrote about rock music.
 Then he moved into television, mainly as a writer and producer on documentary and arts programmes.

 During a long association with Greenstone Pictures, Hogg won the 1999 Television Award for scriptwriting for his work on Crump, a feature-length documentary about writer Barry Crump.
-He conceived and wrote two series of the TV ONE arts programme Mercury Lane, wrote and produced documentaries A Flock of Students, History Man (on writer Michael King) and Piano Man (on pianist Michael Houston), and wrote scripts for nine seasons of the popular TVNZ series The Zoo.
+He conceived and wrote two series of the TV One arts programme Mercury Lane, wrote and produced documentaries A Flock of Students, History Man (on writer Michael King) and Piano Man (on pianist Michael Houston).

-Hogg now has his own television production company, 3rd Party Productions, which specialises in making documentaries and arts shows, including TV ONE series The Book Show and Talk Talk, and two shows hosted by writer Emily Perkins: The Book Show (on TV One) and The Good Word (TVNZ 6).
+Hogg went on to launch his own production company, 3rd Party Productions, which specialises in making documentaries and arts shows, including and interview show Talk Talk, and two shows hosted by writer Emily Perkins: The Book Show (on TV One) and The Good Word (TVNZ 6).

-Away from television, Hogg is a long-term magazine columnist and has written seven books on topics as various as adultery, cinema and himself.
+Away from television, Hogg is a long-term magazine columnist and has written books on topics as various as adultery, cinema, cannabis, and poet Sam Hunt.

 'Sweetman Podcast: Episode 68 - Colin Hogg' (Interview) Off the Tracks website.
 Loaded 15 June 2017